shopware/docs/products/extensions/migration-assistant/concept/gateway-and-reader.md

 </service>
 ```

-To use the `ShopwareApiGateway`, you must download the corresponding Shopware 5 plugin [Shopware Migration Connector](https://github.com/shopware/SwagMigrationConnector) first.
+To use the `ShopwareApiGateway`, you must download the corresponding Shopware 5 plugin [Shopware migration connector](https://github.com/shopware/SwagMigrationConnector) first.

 This tag is used by `GatwayRegistry`.
 This registry loads all tagged gateways and chooses a suitable gateway based on the migration's context and a unique identifier composed of a combination of profile and gateway name: